-2.1.2.
+- 2.1.2.
 Pursuant to the Exchange Act.
-The Company has filed with the Commission a Form 8-A (File Number 000-36582) providing for the registration pursuant to Section 12(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), of the shares of Common Stock.
-The registration of the shares of Common Stock under the Exchange Act has been declared effective by the Commission on or prior to the date hereof.
-The Company has taken no action designed to, or likely to have the effect of, terminating the registration of the shares of Common Stock under the Exchange Act, nor has the Company received any notification that the Commission is contemplating terminating such registration.

-2.2 Stock Exchange Listing.
-The shares of Common Stock have been approved for listing on the NASDAQ Capital Market (the "Exchange"), and the Company has taken no action designed to, or likely to have the effect of, delisting the shares of Common Stock from the Exchange, nor has the Company received any notification that the Exchange is contemplating terminating such listing except as described in the Registration Statement, the Pricing Disclosure Package and the Prospectus.

-2.3 No Stop Orders, etc. Neither the Commission nor, to the Company's knowledge, any state regulatory authority has issued any order preventing or suspending the use of the Registration Statement, any Preliminary Prospectus or the Prospectus or has instituted or, to the Company's knowledge, threatened to institute, any proceedings with respect to such an order.
+The Company has filed with the Commission a Form 8-A, as amended (File Number 000-36582), providing for the registration pursuant to Section 12(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), of the shares of Common Stock and the Warrants.
+The registration of the shares of Common Stock and the Warrants under the Exchange Act has been declared effective by the Commission on or prior to the date hereof.
+The Company has taken no action designed to, or likely to have the effect of, terminating the registration of the shares of Common Stock and the Warrants under the Exchange Act, nor has the Company received any notification that the Commission is contemplating terminating such registration. - 2.2 Stock Exchange Listing.
+The shares of Common Stock and the Warrants have been approved for listing on the NASDAQ Capital Market (the "Exchange"), and the Company has taken no action designed to, or likely to have the effect of, delisting the shares of Common Stock and the Warrants from the Exchange, nor has the Company received any notification that the Exchange is contemplating terminating such listing except as described in the Registration Statement, the Pricing Disclosure Package and the Prospectus. - 2.3 No Stop Orders, etc. Neither the Commission nor, to the Company's knowledge, any state regulatory authority has issued any order preventing or suspending the use of the Registration Statement, any Preliminary Prospectus or the Prospectus or has instituted or, to the Company's knowledge, threatened to institute, any proceedings with respect to such an order.
 The Company has complied with each request (if any) from the Commission for additional information.